HyperAIRI: a plug-and-play algorithm for precise hyperspectral image reconstruction in radio interferometry: HyperAIRI

-Following the standard FB update, the algorithm also updates the denoisers and the spectral index map dynamically.
-Initially, $\mathrm{D}_l$ is selected based on $\sigma_{\mathrm{heu}, l}$ using the maximum intensity of the normalised dirty image as $\widetilde{\rho}_l$.
-However, this is a loose upper bound estimation of the real peak value $\rho_l$.
-To refine the estimate of $\sigma_{\mathrm{heu},l}$, $\widetilde{\rho}_l$ is updated as the maximum intensity of ${\bm{x}}^{i+1}_l$. $\sigma_{\mathrm{heu},l}$ is monitored at each iteration to determine whether the current denoiser $\operatorname{D}_l$ and the corresponding scaling factor $\varrho_l$ should be updated. \cite{terris2025airi} has proven the effectiveness of this adaptive denoiser updating framework in monochromatic imaging.
-We adopt a similar strategy to update the estimate of the spectral index map $\widetilde{\bm{\alpha}}$ when needed, using the current estimate of the cube $\mathbf{X}^{i}$.
+Inspired by \citet{terris2025airi}, HyperAIRI allows for the dynamic selection of the adequate denoisers from the shelf within the FB iterations.
+Often, the initial value of $\widetilde{\rho}_l$ obtained from \eqref{eq:rho} tends to be overestimated, leading to a suboptimal denoiser selection.
+To address this issue, at each iteration, we update $\widetilde{\rho}_l$ as the peak value of ${\bm{x}}^{i+1}_l$.
+The ratio $\sigma_{\mathrm{heu},l}/\widetilde{\rho}_l$ is then monitored to decide whether the current denoiser $\operatorname{D}_\sigma$ and its corresponding scaling factor $\varrho_l$ should be updated.

+We adopt a similar strategy to update the estimate of the spectral index map $\widetilde{\bm{\alpha}}$ from the current estimate of the cube $\mathbf{X}^{i}$, when required.
 Ignoring the spectral curvature term in \eqref{eq:power_law}, setting $\nu_0 = 1$ for simplicity and applying logarithm to both sides, the pixel $n$ in channel $l$ should follow

-Then, a linear relationship between $\log{\bm{x}_{l}}$ and $\log{\nu_l}$ is anticipated.
-The slope of the linear function can be evaluated pixel-wise using linear regression, which yields $\widetilde{\bm{\alpha}}$, the estimated spectral index map.
-In practice, a smoothing 2D Gaussian kernel is applied to the image cube before gathering them for linear regression to ensure numerical stability.
+The slope of this linear mapping between $\log{\bm{x}_{l}}$ and $\log{\nu_l}$ can be evaluated pixel-wise using linear regression to obtain the estimate of the spectral index map $\widetilde{\bm{\alpha}}$.
+In practice, a smoothing 2D Gaussian kernel is applied to the image cube before applying linear regression for numerical stability.
 The 2D Gaussian kernel is fitted to the PSF's primary lobe at the highest-frequency channel, which represents the highest spatial resolution of the measurements.
-Futhermore, pixels with intensities below a preset threshold, taken as the minimal heuristic noise level of the entire image cube, are excluded from the estimation of $\widetilde{\bm{\alpha}}$.
+Additionally, pixels with intensities below a preset threshold, taken as the minimal heuristic noise level of the entire image cube, are excluded from the estimation of $\widetilde{\bm{\alpha}}$.